Battalion of detachments: 1st and 2nd battalions

 Following the British retreat and the evacuation of Sir John Moore's army after the Battle of Corunna in January 1809 it was found that a sizeable number of men remained detached from the regiments within the British Army in Portugal.
 This included those convalescing in hospital in Lisbon, those who became separated during the retreat and other miscellaneous stragglers.
 As these men's regimental headquarters had been returned to England they were left without organization or logistical support.
-Brigadier-General Alan Cameron, commanding the British force at Oporto, gathered these men together under the auspices of a temporary battalion of detachments.
+Brigadier-General Alan Cameron, commanding the British force at Porto, gathered these men together under the auspices of a temporary battalion of detachments.
 This was primarily a means of bringing the men into the organizational structure of the army so that they could be supplied with rations and clothing to reduce the likelihood of them resorting to "every possible excess that could render the name of a British soldier odious to the nation".
 Later the unit would see active service in battle in a manner similar to more conventional battalions.

 Cameron ensured that where possible men were grouped together and led by officers from their own parent regiment.
 In the 1st battalion there were companies formed entirely of men from the 43rd Light Infantry, 52nd Light Infantry and the 95th Rifles – which proved invaluable to commanding general Arthur Wellesley, who was short of light infantry in Spain.
 The numbers of detached men and stragglers meant that soon a 2nd battalion was able to be formed, this was of slightly more homogeneous composition than the 1st battalion.
 On 6 May 1809 the 1st battalion comprised 27 officers and 803 men and the 2nd battalion 35 officers and 787 men.
 The 1st battalion formed part of William Stewart's brigade in Lord Paget's division and the 2nd battalion was in John Sontag's brigade in John Coape Sherbrooke's division.